vfarah-if/ElevatorKata/README.md

 * (Done) You may implement doors (opening and closing)
 * (Done) You may implement DING!
 * The can be an elevator display panel that can command the elevator
-* There can be an outside elevator that can be responsible for calling an elevator and displaying which floor its on and which direction the lift is going in
+* There can be an outside elevator display panel that can be responsible for calling an elevator and displaying which floor its on and which direction the lift is going in
 * There can be more than one elevator inside a building